KingPoss/PossVault/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the Possum Vault
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+*The Possum Vault* is my personal knowledge base and organizer/planner. browse the left hand side for links n such okay?